incognitobot-official/new-year-countdown/README.md

 - Customizable fonts.
 (NEW)
 - Customizable backgrounds.
 (NEW)
 - Light/dark mode.
 (NEW)
-- Fireworks barrage upon countdown ended
+- Fireworks barrage upon countdown ended (NEW)
-- "HAPPY NEW YEAR" text upon countdown ended
+- "HAPPY NEW YEAR" text upon countdown ended (NEW)
-- Countdown tracks time correctly (will reset if date has passed)
+- Countdown tracks time correctly (will reset if date has passed) (NEW)
 - Values are now hidden when not in use (ex.
-00 hours, etc)
+00 hours, etc) (NEW)

 ## Coming soon:
 - More effects.